Abdominal Imaging

 Ultrasonography

-The Ultrasound service covers all areas of abdominal and pelvic ultrasound examinations including extensive exposure to transplant US.
-Fellows will also have the opportunity to learn US elastography as well as contrast-enhanced US.
+The ultrasound service covers all areas of abdominal and pelvic ultrasound examinations including extensive exposure to transplant ultrasound.
+Fellows will also have the opportunity to learn ultrasound elastography as well as contrast-enhanced ultrasound.

 Image-Guided Procedures